Farmer John Writes: Let There Be Light, Said the Barn to the Farmer

 Here is a story of how, last week, we filled our barn with light.

 Friends, there is always light.
-You can choose where and how we let it shine.
+We can choose where and how we let it shine.